 - addressed through your usual maintenance processes, or

 - brought to the attention of the Ministry property advisor depending on the severity or urgency.

 Work to keep buildings weathertight will normally be funded from your Property Maintenance Grant or more significant projects scheduled as part of your 5 Year Agreement (5YA).

 For buildings either built or modified from 1994 onwards the Ministry’s remediation programme will address any occurrences of weathertightness failure in such buildings.
 However, all buildings will be dealt with on a case by case basis.

-If your school building is involved in a current legal claim, please contact the Ministry’s project manager for claims and assessments at: firstname.lastname@example.org in the first instance.
+If your school building is involved in a current legal claim, contact the Ministry’s project manager for claims and assessments.
+In the first instance email:

 Weathertightness failure happens when water gets past the external cladding of a building.
 The failure is often a localised matter such as:

 - defective or missing flashings